Natsuki0ff/meme_radar/README.md

+Here's an updated version of your README with some emojis added for a more engaging touch:

+---

-# Meme Radar Program
+# Meme Radar Program 🚨

-This program scans all the sub-domains of knowyourmeme, giving you an overview of all the memes created since the history of mankind.
+This program scans all the sub-domains of **KnowYourMeme**, giving you an overview of all the memes created since the history of mankind. 🌐😂
 This Python program is designed to scrape subdomains from a website, filter and save them into a file, and display the results in a graphical interface using Tkinter.
 It allows users to find and track subdomains related to memes hosted on the "Know Your Meme" website.

-## Features:
+## Features: ✨
-- **Web Scraping**: It fetches pages containing meme subdomains.
+- **Web Scraping**: It fetches pages containing meme subdomains. 🌍
-- **Filtering**: Excludes certain irrelevant pages based on predefined filters.
+- **Filtering**: Excludes certain irrelevant pages based on predefined filters. 🛑
-- **State Management**: Keeps track of the last page processed and continues from there.
+- **State Management**: Keeps track of the last page processed and continues from there. 🔄
-- **Subdomain Saving**: Saves found subdomains in a `.txt` file.
+- **Subdomain Saving**: Saves found subdomains in a `.txt` file. 💾
-- **GUI**: Displays the subdomains in a Tkinter window with auto-scrolling.
+- **GUI**: Displays the subdomains in a Tkinter window with auto-scrolling. 💻
-- **Dark Mode**: The GUI interface uses a dark theme for better visibility.
+- **Dark Mode**: The GUI interface uses a dark theme for better visibility. 🌑

 ---

-## Requirements:
+## Requirements: 📦

 - **Python 3.x**: The program requires Python 3 or later.
 - **Libraries**: